AAMIRP9/Data-Analysis-Portfolio/Pizza Sales & Revenue Analysis/ReadME.md

 ## Tools & Components

-SQL: Data Extraction, Cleaning, and Analysis.
+- SQL: Data Extraction, Cleaning, and Analysis.
-Power Query: Data Transformation and Preparation.
+- Power Query: Data Transformation and Preparation.
-Power BI: Data Visualization and Interactive Dashboards.
+- Power BI: Data Visualization and Interactive Dashboards.

 ## Key Insights

+- The day with the highest orders is Friday as 3,500 of total orders were placed on that day.
+- The month with the highest orders is July as 1,935 of total orders were placed during that month.
+- The best selling pizzas are, The Thai Chicken Pizza & The Classic Deluxe Pizza.

 ## Power BI Visualizations